Seán MacEntee: Path to civil war

-From April 1921, when MacEntee was transferred to Dublin to direct a special anti-partition campaign in connection with the May general election.
-It remained Collins policy, he declared, that the largely Protestant shipyard workers of Belfast were being directed by the British, urging all Irishmen to rejoin the Republic.
+From April 1921, when MacEntee was transferred to Dublin to direct a special anti-partition campaign (Belfast Boycott) in connection with the May general election.
+The boycott was in response to the expulsion of Catholic workers from Belfast's shipyards and mills (see The Troubles in Ulster (1920–1922).
+MacEntee strongly advocated for the use of the boycott.
+It remained Collins's policy, he declared, that the largely Protestant shipyard workers of Belfast were being directed by the British, urging all Irishmen to rejoin the Republic.
 Correspondingly the Ulster Unionist Council rejected the call for a review of the boundary commission decision made on Northern Ireland.
 But when Ulstermen chose James Craig as Premier, Collins denounced democracy in the north as a sham.
 It was on the partition of Ireland issue that MacEntee voted against the Anglo-Irish Treaty of 1921.
 During the subsequent Civil War MacEntee commanded the IRA unit in Marlboro Street Post Office in Dublin.
-He later fought with Cathal Brugha in the Hamman Hotel, and was subsequently interned in Kilmainham and Gormanstown until December 1923.
+He later fought with Cathal Brugha in the Hamman Hotel and was subsequently interned in Kilmainham and Gormanstown until December 1923.

 Politician in the Free State

 After his release from prison, MacEntee devoted himself more fully to his engineering practice, although he unsuccessfully contested Dublin County by-election of 1924.
 He became a founder-member of Fianna Fáil in 1926 and was eventually elected a TD for Dublin County at the 1927 general election.

 MacEntee founded the Association of Patent Agents in 1929, having gained his interest in Patents when he worked as an assistant engineer in Dundalk Urban District Council.
-On MacEntee's appointment as Minister for Finance in 1932, his colleague, Francis Litton who was acting as Secretary of the Association, circulated the members with a notice to the effect that the Association was "suspended" until such time as MacEntee could return as he now had to devote his energies to the affairs of the State.
+On MacEntee's appointment as Minister for Finance in 1932, his colleague, Francis Litton who was acting as Secretary of the Association, circulated the members with a notice to the effect that the Association was "suspended" until MacEntee could return as he now had to devote his energies to the affairs of the State.
 However, the other members decided to carry on.
 MacEntee must have valued his status as a Patent Agent since he maintained his name on the Register for over 30 years while he held Ministerial rank in the Irish Government, although he is not thought to have taken any active part in the patent business, which was carried on by his business partners.